Aymz96/2-Tier_TerraformStructure/README.md

 # 2-Tier Terraform Architecture  :computer: :cd:

-This repository will display how to use this project from an engineering point of view.
+This repository will display how to use this project from an engineering point of view

 - The project consists of a working Nodejs App and a Mongodb, using a 2-Tier network security architecture.